State Media: Israel Strike on Syria Airport Kills 5 Soldiers

 The strike on the Damascus International Airport came 10 days after Israel launched a missile attack Syria's Aleppo airport in the north that put it out of commission for a few days.
 It was the second attack on Aleppo's airport within a week.

-On June 10, Israeli airstrikes on Damascus International Airport caused significant damage to infrastructure and runways and rendered the main runway unserviceable.
+Israeli airstrikes June 10 on Damascus International Airport caused significant damage to infrastructure and runways and rendered the main runway unserviceable.
 The airport opened two weeks later following renovation work.

 Israel has carried out hundreds of strikes on targets inside government-controlled parts of Syria in recent years, but rarely acknowledges or discusses such operations.